-A brief history of the introduction and evolution of health and safety regulation at work.
+A brief history of the introduction and evolution of health and safety regulation in the workplace.

-Peering back into the murky history of workplace safety is a genuinely useful and enlightening exercise, so we decided to put together a short blog consider the industry’s past and how it has shaped the world we live in today.
-Occupational health and safety, a relatively recent and modern area of interest, arose from many labour movements a mere two hundred years ago, when the average day’s work was a very different affair.
-Because the bulk of the changes in the law first came about in England, for the sake of brevity we’ll limit the scope of our historical crash course to the changes in the UK.
+Peeping back into the murky history of workplace safety is a really useful and enlightening oreation, so we agreed on writing a short blog considering the industry’s past and how it has moulded the world we live in today.
+Occupational health and safety, a relatively recent and modern area of interest, arose from many labour movements two centuries ago, when the average day’s work was a very different business.
+Because the bulk of the improvements in the law first came about in England, for the sake of brevity we’ll limit the scope of our historical crash course to the changes in the UK.

 Earliest efforts to improve working conditions